Shopify/shopify_theme/README.md

 ![api-key-and-password](doc/API-key-and-password.jpg)

-Navigate to the directory where you theme files live, or where you'd like them to be and execute the following command:
+Navigate to the directory where you theme files live, or where you'd like them to be, and execute the following command:

 `theme configure api_key password store_name`

 **Important:** enter the `store_name` with no `http://`.

 In your directory you should see a file named config.yml with your credentials.
-If you want you may also edit the config.yml file and paste your API Key and Password in the appropriate area.
+If you want, you may also edit the config.yml file directly and paste your API Key and Password in the appropriate area.

 ### The config.yml File